LoopKit/loopdocs/docs/index.md

 ![Loop main display on phone](img/phone_updated_loop.svg){width="300"}
 ![Loop watch screen on watch](img/watch_updated_loop.svg){width="300"}

+## Disclaimer

+While it may seem obvious, please consult with your health care professional regarding your diabetes management.

+* The Loop app is an open source project used by many, but it is not approved for therapy by any government organization.
+* **You take full responsibility for building and running this system and do so at your own risk.**

 ## Development History

 Loop is an open-source, shared project.
 The entire project has been, and continues to be, done by volunteers.
 From the code to the website, you're getting all this because dozens of volunteers have given their family time, so please add your time by reading this website thoroughly before embarking on your Loop journey.